bluekitchen/btstack/doc/manual/docs/how_to.md

 <!-- -->

+## Source tree structure {#sec:sourceTreeHowTo}

+TODO:

+- src: with src/classic and src/ble
+- chipset: bcm, cc256x, csr, em9301, stlc2500f, tc3566x
+- platform: corefoundation, daemon, embedded, posix
+- port: ...

 ## Run loop {#sec:runLoopHowTo}

-BTstack uses a run loop to handle incoming data and to schedule work.
+BTstack uses the concept of a run loop to handle incoming data and to schedule work.
 The run loop handles events from two different types of sources: data sources and timers.
 Data sources represent communication interfaces like an UART or an USB driver.
 Timers are used by BTstack to implement